Three Ways to Treat Plantar Fasciitis

 Ultrasound Therapy

-Ultrasound therapy can be an excellent treatment to relieve the types of discomfort that myofascial pain like plantar fasciitis can cause.
 This therapy uses sound-waves that are directed towards the surrounding locations where the pain originates from without causing further pain or other adverse results.

 Sound-waves can penetrate deep into the tissues for better end results that work.
 There are two main types of ultrasound therapy.
 These include: